MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/utils-test.md

 ## Requirements

-To use the package you should have the following things:
+To use the package, you should have the following things:

 * [node.js](https://nodejs.org) (we recommend the latest LTS version)
 * [npm](https://www.npmjs.com/) (the minimal supported version is 3.0.0)